 - He had been warned not to keep the porcupine as pet.
 (Past perfect tense)

-- Painting of the doghouse will have been completed by that time.
+- Painting of the doghouse will have been completed by the time the dog arrived.
 (Future perfect tense)

-The farmer was found guilty of receiving a stolen horse.
+The farmer was found guilty of receiving a stolen cow.

 The polluted river stinks of rotten eggs.